 JEFFERSON CITY, MO (Jan.
 6, 2022) – A bill filed in the Missouri House would require the governor to stop unconstitutional foreign combat deployments of the state’s National Guard troops.
 Passage into law would take a big step toward restoring the founders’ framework for a state-federal balance under the Constitution.

 Rep. Brian Seitz (R) filed House Bill 2098 (HB2098).
-Titled the Defend the Guard Act, the legislation would prohibit the governor from releasing any unit or member of the Oklahoma National Guard into “active duty combat” unless the United States Congress has passed an official declaration of war to explicitly call forth the Missouri national guard.
+Titled the Defend the Guard Act, the legislation would prohibit the governor from releasing any unit or member of the Missouri National Guard into “active duty combat” unless Congress has passed an official declaration of war or has taken an official action under article I, § 8, clause 15 of the Constitution to explicitly call forth the state militia or any member of the state militia to execute the laws of the united states, repel an invasion, or suppress an insurrection.

 “Active duty combat” is defined as performing the following services in the active federal military service of the United States: